This post may contain affiliate links, which help keep this content free. (Full disclosure)

 - Add sauce.
 Pour marinara sauce over the skillet pizza and smooth with a spatula.

 FYI: This crustless pizza recipe uses 1 cup of marinara, which is moderately saucy.
 If you like it extra saucy, feel free to add more marinara to your liking, but it will increase the carb count.
+You can also make your own keto pizza sauce to use instead!

 - Add toppings.
 Since we already have sausage and veggies underneath, it’s just shredded mozzarella and pepperoni slices.